 Then explore your database.
 Use tools like autotags and reporting in Spektrix to quickly identify your hot prospects, the people ready to engage with your loyalty models – and those who are ready to move away from them.
 It’s just as important to understand why loyal customers lapse, as why they subscribe.

 Turn these lists into segments.
 This is the most important step you can take to inspire and build loyalty.
-Once you’ve segmented your audience, you’re ready to explore how each segment interacts with your organisation, and match their motivations to your business priorities.
+Once you’ve segmented your audience, you’re ready to explore how each segment interacts with your organization, and match their motivations to your business priorities.

 Drive loyalty in each segment by Creating, Communicating and Matching your value to their needs

-I looked at a small sample of performing arts organisations in the UK to understand how loyalty related to overall ticket value.
+I looked at a small sample of performing arts organizations in the UK to understand how loyalty related to overall ticket value.
 These figures were probably higher pre-pandemic, but that doesn’t make them insignificant now.

 Value of tickets sold to the top 20% of bookers